Darrell Issa: Israel

-In 2023, he voted for a resolution stating support for Israel against Gaza war launched by Hamas.
+In 2023, he voted for a resolution stating support for Israel in the Gaza war launched by Hamas.

 LGBT rights

 On July 19, 2022, Issa and 46 other Republican Representatives voted for the Respect for Marriage Act, which would codify the right to same-sex marriage in federal law.

 Science

 Issa supports embryonic stem cell research and has voted to allow it.

 He co-sponsored both the 2008 and 2009 versions of the Fair Copyright in Research Works Act and sponsored the Research Works Act introduced in 2011, all of which aim at a reversal of the NIH's Public Access Policy, which mandates open access to NIH-funded research.

 Tax reform

 Issa voted against the Tax Cuts and Jobs Act of 2017.
 He was one of two California Republicans to vote against the bill, alongside Dana Rohrabacher.
 Issa expressed concern that "many" of his constituents would face increased taxes under the proposal and that "Californians have entrusted me to fight for them.
 I will not make the incredible tax burden they already endure even worse."